 Commercial Insurance Vs. Business Insurance

-Despite the fact that they sound different, they are actually the same thing and the terms can be used interchangeably.
+Even though they sound different, they are actually the same, and the terms can be used interchangeably.

 Some business owners may be under the impression that they need one type of insurance or the other, which can be confusing.